robinoud/BADS7604_HW4_Transfer_Learning/README.md

 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/eb43e06a6711c75aa460bd88dce7e34653b85bdf/asset/model%20acc.png" style="width:700px;"/></p>

 ### Using Pre-trained Layers for Fine-Tuning
 In the previous approach, transfer learning, there was no actual training on these pre-trained layers; however, fine-tuning aims to allow a portion of the pre-trained layers to retrain in this section.
-We use the same model's classifier as the best model has above, and all parts of pre-trained layers then are unfrozen.
-Last, we pass image data through the pre-trained layers and fine-tune the trainable layers alongside our Fully-Connected layer.
-At this moment, we expect that retraining the model's feature extractor on the dataset would beat the transfer learning approach.
+We used the same model's classifier as the best model has above, and all parts of pre-trained layers then are unfrozen.
+Last, we passed image data through the pre-trained layers and fine-tune the trainable layers alongside our Fully-Connected layer.
+At this moment, we expected that retraining the model's feature extractor on the dataset would beat the transfer learning approach.

 ## 5. Result
 We can interpret this as having two issues of concern from the model loss graph.
 1. **`Overfit learning curves`** may occur now since the plot of training loss decreases with experience, whereas the plot of validation loss decreases to a point and begins increasing again.
 It can indicate that the model has more capacity than is required for the problem and too much flexibility, or the model is trained for too long.

-2. We are probably facing an **`unrepresentative train dataset`** due to a large gap between training and validation curves.
-This is because the training dataset may have too few examples compared to the validation dataset.
+2. We were probably facing an **`unrepresentative train dataset`** due to a large gap between training and validation curves.
+This was because the training dataset may have too few examples compared to the validation dataset.

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/eb43e06a6711c75aa460bd88dce7e34653b85bdf/asset/model%20loss.png" style="width:700px;"/></p>